Saracul-Veaceslav/Trading_Bot/NewKnowledgeBase.md

 - Tests often use mock objects for dependencies like loggers and API clients.
 These mock objects might not be compatible with methods expecting specific types (like `str` or `bytes`).
 It's important to handle type conversion in class constructors and methods.
 - The test cases expect specific method signatures.
 For example, `DataManager.__init__` is expected to accept `trading_logger` and `error_logger` parameters, even if they're optional.
 - Signal values in the SMA crossover strategy need to be integers (1, -1, 0) rather than strings ('buy', 'sell', 'hold') for compatibility with tests.
+- When testing DataFrame operations, ensure the test data has the correct structure and column names to match the implementation

 ## Python 3.13 Compatibility